Yeah, just checking, see what's come in here when I was going to yeah, okay, let's see.

 Oh, have you heard that Carol Costello's leaving?

-She following her husband.
+She's following her husband.

 Who would have thought that would ever happen?

-Then they made her an infobabe anchor.
+Then they made her an InfoBabe anchor.

-So she'd been anchoretting like in the morning, and now the news was that her husband got a really cool job out in California.
+And now the news was that her husband got a really cool job out in California.

 And so she's going to follow him out there.